Mentoring

 Side profile of Nandita shot in a studio setting, looking up, elevated in the air.
 They are wearing a long red dress with feet in full pointe and arms in third position.
 Nandita has shoulder length curly hair and medium toned skin.
 The studio background is a pale pink gradient.
 The message ‘Support a future leader’ is energetically written in bold across Nandita.

-The programme runs annually.
-The 2025/26 application schedule will be announced in Spring 2025.
 Join our mailing list or follow our socials to keep-up-to-date with our news.

 Click here to check out our other programmes and events coming up.